 - Illustrate the content of the invoices table using the following statement and snapshot.

 - Join the invoices table with the transaction table using the NATURAL JOIN clause:

-- The above statement with NATURAL JOIN clause similar to the statement with the INNER JOIN clause as follows:
+- The above statement with the NATURAL JOIN clause is similar to the information with the INNER JOIN clause as follows:

 - Illustrate the result of the above statement using the following snapshot.

 - It is not required to define the join clause as the NATURAL JOIN uses an implicit join clause based on the common column.